 Amendments to Rule 14.5.5 concerning the administrative hearing process for VRD complaints and the inclusion of a reference to 8 CCR 1505-3, Rule 3, for the administrative hearing process:

-14.5.5 The VRD organizer may appeal a fine by requesting a hearing withinand has 30 days following receipt of notification of the fine.
-See 8 CCR 1505-3, Rule 3, for additional information regarding the administrative hearing process to submit a written response setting forth the reasons the VRD organizer is appealing the fine.
-The VRD organizer may request, within the 30 days, a hearing with a hearing officer to dispute the fine.
+14.5.5 The VRD organizer may appeal a fine by requesting a hearing within 60 days following receipt of notification of the fine.
+See 8 CCR 1505-3, Rule 3, for additional information regarding the administrative hearing process.

 Repeal of Rule 14.5.6 as it does not align with the standardized administrative hearing process outlined in 8 CCR 1505-3, Rule 3, and corresponding statute:

-14.5.6 Within 30 days after receipt of the written response, or hearing procedures, the Secretary of State will issue and order affirming or dismissing the imposed fine.

 Amendments to 8 CCR 1505-6 are as follows:

 Amendments to Rule 1 are as follows: